maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## What are the technical specs of Mindstorms 4?
-lego has leaflets on [Spike prime](https://education.lego.com/en-us/support/spike-prime/technical-specifications), which is largely the same.
+Lego has leaflets on [Spike prime](https://education.lego.com/en-us/support/spike-prime/technical-specifications), which is largely the same.

 - **hub**: 5x5 LEDs, 6 ports, Gyro, 3 buttons one with RGB LED, beeper, Bluetooth, USB, MicroPython